 Power at sea

-A resurgence of US Navy tech to restore the fleet's competitive edge
+Resurgence of US Navy tech will help restore fleet's competitive edge

-Former Secretary of Defense Jim Mattis had a warning: The military's lead over adversaries was shrinking.
+Former Secretary of Defense Jim Mattis offered a warning: The military's lead over adversaries was shrinking.

 “Our competitive edge has eroded in every domain of warfare — air, land, sea, space and cyberspace — and it is continuing to erode,” Mattis told a John Hopkins University audience in early 2018.
 So it was not surprising when the Pentagon’s new National Defense Strategy clearly called for developing technologies and tools to keep that edge sharp.